maxmalkhazov/maxmalkhazov-movieDatabase3/README.md

+# Movie Database

+*This app allows the user to search for movies.*

+## Usage

+The search will return all movie titles that include the query provided by the user, sorted by the most relevant query.

+## Built With

+React, CSS3, Bootstrap, Tachyons.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>